 How to Create AI Agents in Minutes: Quick Guide

-In this article, you’ll learn what AI agents are, the steps for building effective agents, and how Activepieces makes the process easier.
+This article will walk you through the following: what AI agents are, the steps for building effective agents, and how Activepieces makes the process easier.

 What Are AI Agents?
 Understanding the Core Principles

 An AI agent is basically a program that assesses the situation to determine necessary actions, and then actually does them.
-That’s the difference between an ordinary bot and an agent.
-A bot just follows a script, but an agent adapts depending on the situation.
+That's the difference between an ordinary bot and an agent - a bot just follows a script, but an agent adapts depending on the situation.

 These work through a loop called OPA: observation, planning, and action.